 Tannath is a strength and conditioning coach and sports scientist with 10+ years of working within elite sporting organisations.
 Tannath has worked in both an applied and research settings, completing his doctorate in Sport and Exercise Science through Victoria University, whilst working across NRL, AFLW and Netball.
 He is currently the National Physical Performance Lead for Netball Australia and an accredited exercise and sports scientist (ESSA) and strength and conditioning coach (ASCA).

-The 2022 Global Sports PD High Performance Summit will be held on Wednesday the 16th of November and Thursday 17th of November.
+The 2022 Global Sports PD High Performance Summit was held on Wednesday the 16th of November and Thursday 17th of November.

-Live & On Demand Sessions were made available to delegates to review post event.
+On Demand Sessions are available to delegates to review post event.